bartoszmodelski/ebsl/README.md

 * `evaluation` - jupyter notebooks with benchmarks.
 * `test` - mix of tests and benchmarks.
 * `dscheck` - vendored dscheck (to be removed).

+Todo:
+* Move stack and other queues into `datastructure`
+* Trim dependencies